Menu

 You can join Southern Oregon Beekeepers Association by going to the membership page.

-Southern Oregon Beekeepers Association meets on the first TUESDAY of March at 412 E. Main St. Rogue River, OR 97537, and April at SOREC at 569 Hanley Road in Central Point, OR 97502.
+Southern Oregon Beekeepers Association meets on the first MONDAY of May at SOREC at 569 Hanley Road in Central Point, OR 97502.
 Meetings are on the first MONDAY of May, June, July, and August at the same location.

 Contact SOBA: